High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: Introduction

-\item Compared to the step-search SSQP method in \cite{Berahas2025Sequential}, we study a \mbox{trust-region}~SSQP method and provide a complexity analysis for second-order stationarity.
-As a classic complement to the line-search scheme, the trust-region scheme computes the search direction~and~selects~the stepsize jointly.
-One significant difference from the line-search scheme is that the trust-region SQP subproblems remain well-defined without any Hessian regularizations, which are often~\mbox{necessary}~in~the~line-search scheme to ensure the search direction to be a decent direction.
+\item Compared to the step-search SSQP method in \cite{Berahas2025Sequential}, we study a trust-region SSQP method and provide a complexity analysis for second-order stationarity.
+As a classical complement to the line-search scheme, the trust-region scheme computes the search direction and selects the stepsize jointly.
+One significant difference from the line-search scheme is that the trust-region SQP subproblems remain well-defined without any Hessian regularizations, which are often necessary in the line-search scheme to ensure the search direction to be a descent direction.

-\item Compared to \cite{Cao2023First, Berahas2025Sequential} for unconstrained or constrained first-order complexity analysis, we refine the definition of the stopping criterion of the iteration by using the deterministic KKT residual for first-order stationarity, and the maximum of \mbox{deterministic}~KKT~\mbox{residual} and deterministic negative curvature of the reduced Hessian for second-order stationarity. \cite{Cao2023First} adopted a stopping criterion that depends on the Lipschitz constant and the irreducible noise level, while \cite{Berahas2025Sequential} defined the stopping criterion based on the local model reduction of the merit function.~Although different stopping criteria lead to the same complexity~bounds,~our~definition seems more natural while necessitating additional efforts in the~analysis.
+\item Compared to \cite{Cao2023First, Berahas2025Sequential} for unconstrained or constrained first-order complexity analysis, we refine the definition of the stopping time (Definition \ref{def:stopping_time}) of the iteration by using the deterministic KKT residual for first-order stationarity, and the maximum of deterministic KKT residual and deterministic negative curvature of the reduced Hessian for second-order stationarity. \cite{Cao2023First} adopted a stopping time definition that depends on the Lipschitz constant and the irreducible noise, while \cite{Berahas2025Sequential} defined the stopping time based on the local model reduction of the merit function.
+Although different stopping time definitions lead to the same complexity bounds, our definition seems more natural while necessitating additional efforts in the analysis.
+See the discussion after Definition \ref{def:stopping_time} for details.